Beam-Impact/beam-salesforce-cartridge/CONTRIBUTING.md

 	* It is highly recommended to rebase your branch before submitting your pull request to reduce the risk of merge confilicts.

-	* Please reference the issue number in the comments of yout pull request when applicable.(optional)
+	* Please reference the issue number in the comments of your pull request when applicable.(optional)

 2. Include a breif description of the problem and solution being addressed in your pull request.